jochem-waque/skynotify/README.md

 ### InfluxDB

 For monitoring and statistics, InfluxDB has been integrated into the Compose file and Go application.
-Data is collected on the amount of notifications sent and the amount of operations processed from the Bluesky firehose.
-This data is also used to keep track of the last processed commit, which allows for the application to be restarted without dropping notifications.
+The amount and types of notifications sent and the amount of operations processed from the Bluesky firehose are stored for displaying in a graph.
+This latter is also used to keep track of the last processed commit, which allows for the application to be restarted without dropping notifications.